 Sue ‘s short collection, ‘ A City Waking Up’, published by Dempsey and Windle in October 2020, features poems about the people, language and customs of Sudan.
 Copies can be bought from Dempsey and Windle https://www.dempseyandwindle.com/wallaceshaddad.html, from booksellers or by contacting Sue on this site.
 Sue also self-published a pamphlet ‘ A Working Life’ in 2014 .
 This reflects aspects of her career with the British Council 1974 – 2014 which took her all over the world promoting UK education and culture.

-She has had poems published by London Grip, Artemis, Brittle Star, Dempsey and Windle, Ink Sweat and Tears, Poetry Space, The French Literary Review and in various magazines and local anthologies.
+Sue was shortlisted for the Plough Prize in 2021.
+She has had poems published by London Grip, ARTEMISpoetry, Brittle Star, Dempsey and Windle, Ink Sweat and Tears, Poetry Space, The French Literary Review and in various magazines and local anthologies.
 She writes poetry reviews regularly which are listed in the review section of this site.

 Sue observes and reflects, captures moments in both her own life and the lives of others, painting pictures with her words.
 She has a particular interest in ekphrasis and is a great-granddaughter of the distinguished Scottish painter and Glasgow Boy, James Paterson.
 She has an ongoing collaboration with the artist Sula Rubens ARWS (see blog for information).